30 Night Comfort Guarantee | Email Sign-Up | Live Comfortably | Shop SureFit Furniture Covers & Protectors | Shop Hookless Shower Curtains |

 The correct sleeping posture is a good first step but needs to be supported with the proper bedding.
 A firm mattress generally provides more support while a softer one may allow your spine fall out of alignment.

 Whether your mattress is soft or firm, it’s important to make sure that your pillow provides the best support for how you sleep.
 Not all pillows are made the same so it’s important to understand how a pillow is constructed and what type is best for you.
-For example, the Nook™ has a divot in middle to cradle your head and support your neck, which may be more beneficial for back-sleepers than for stomach-sleepers.
+For example, the Double DownAround® Firm Pillow has an extended gusset, which may be more beneficial for back and side-sleepers than for stomach-sleepers.
 To learn more about the various types of pillow construction, read this article.

 Did you know that regular stretching is just as important as regular exercise?
 So, stretch it out!
 A good stretch or two might be just what you need to relieve low back pain.